natcap/invest.users-guide/source/stormwater.rst

 The general approach to modeling runoff and water quality in the proposed model is nearly identical to OpenNSPECT, with the following differences:
 Runoff is generated on each pixel based on runoff coefficients (runoff depth divided by rainfall depth) rather than curve number.
 Runoff coefficients are a function of land cover and soil hydrologic group, and are prescribed by the model but can be modified by the user based on output of other models (e.g. SWMM), local hydrology data, modified curve numbers, etc.;
-The model estimates potential groundwater recharge through use of an infiltration ratio parameter, which is also prescribed by the model based on SWMM simulations in test watersheds but can be modified by the user.
+The model estimates potential groundwater recharge through use of an recharge ratio parameter, which is also prescribed by the model based on SWMM simulations in test watersheds but can be modified by the user.

 For additional resources for further hydrologic studies, see Beck et al. 2017.